amiaopensource/vrecord/Resources/analog_digitization.md

 As the color bars play, monitor your waveform, vectorscope, and audio levels.
 Make sure that all of the levels are still correct.
 If any of the levels are not correct, you will have to stop the recording (by closing the vrecord window), rewind the tape back to the beginning of the bars and then set them up again using passthrough mode.
 When they are properly set up, try recording again.

 ## Digitizing U-matic Tapes ##
-1. Inspect the tape to make sure that it does not already have sticky shed syndrome.
+Before playing the tape it's a good idea to inspect it to make sure that it does not already have sticky shed syndrome.

 CUNY-TV uses the following settings for U-matic tapes: